Constraining the [CII] luminosity function from the power spectrum of line-intensity maps at redshift 3.6: LIM power spectrum

-(solid curves) together with its statistical error derived from Eq.~(\ref{powerspectrum_error}) assuming $\Delta k=10k_\mathrm{f}^\parallel$ (shaded area).
-Red and blue tones refer to our optimistic and pessimistic LFs (with $\alpha=-1.1$), respectively.
-The solid lines show the PS as a function of $k$ while the symbols highlight the signal obtained with our actual binning strategy.
 The optimistic and pessimistic LFs generate power spectra with similar shapes that, however, differ in amplitude by a factor of $\sim25$.
 This gap approximately encompasses the range spanned by the different predictions that have appeared in the literature \citep{Silva+15,Serra+16,Dumitru+19,chung_20,Padmanabhan22_oct,Kannan+22,karoumpis_22,Sun+23,Clarke+24}.
 The individual contributions from the clustering and shot-noise components are indicated with dashed and dot-dashed lines, respectively.
-In an actual experiment, $P_\mathrm{WN}$ needs to be subtracted from the measured signal in order to isolate $P_0$.
-For this reason, we also show the white noise PS in the figure (dotted).
-Note that $\Delta^2$ lies above the white-noise level only for one data point in the optimistic case.
-Therefore, precisely characterising the white noise of the instrument is of pivotal importance in order to isolate the LIM signal.
+In a concrete experimental setting, the white-noise spectrum $P_\mathrm{WN}$ must be subtracted from the measured signal---or incorporated into the model used to fit the data---in order to isolate $P_0$.
+For this reason, we also include the white noise PS in the figure (indicated by a dotted line).
+It is worth noting that $\Delta^2$ exceeds the white-noise level at only one data point (two in fig.~\ref{fig:powerspectrum_R500}), even in the optimistic scenario.
+This underscores the critical importance of accurately characterising the white noise associated with the instrument in order to reliably isolate the LIM signal.

-The right panel of Fig.~\ref{fig:powerspectrum_rectangular} shows the cumulative signal-to-noise ratio $S/N$ for $\Delta^2$ as a function of $k$ (for our binning strategy).
-The ratio saturates at around 5.5 and 100 for the pessimistic and optimistic cases, respectively.
-These results are in the same ballpark as the recent estimates for EoR-Spec by \cite{karoumpis_22} and \cite{Clarke+24}.
+The right panel of Fig.~\ref{fig:powerspectrum_rectangular} displays the cumulative S/N for $\Delta^2$ as a function of $k$, based on our binning strategy.
+In all cases, a detection of the LIM signal should be achievable: the cumulative S/N reaches values of approximately 3.4 in the pessimistic case and up to 54 in the optimistic scenario.
+These findings are broadly consistent with the recent forecasts for EoR-Spec presented by \citet{karoumpis_22} and \citet{Clarke+24}.